There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

-To make the most of your time near the Visitor Center, grab a to-go lunch from the nearby Palmer Downtown Deli.
+To make the most of your time near the Visitor Center, grab a to-go lunch from one of the nearby restaurants.
+If you’re there on a Friday afternoon during the summer, check out the Friday Fling!
 Head over to the grassy area next to the Visitor Center and have a picnic lunch, or relax on the giant log table.

 Once you’re full, take a stroll through the community garden and see all the beautiful flowers and vegetables.

 If you’re looking for the quintessential Alaskan diner experience, the Noisy Goose Cafe is your spot!
 The service is always great, and the signs everywhere are hilariously entertaining.